Undergraduate and graduate-level courses taught or coordinated by FRI faculty. See the UW–Madison Timetable for current class information.

 Relevant food safety-related courses for each faculty member or taught by other departments

 - Microbiology 305: Critical Analyses in Microbiology.
 I, II; 1 cr (B-I).
 Train students to become scientific problem-solvers, to critically analyze data, and to comprehend the principles of microbiological research via active discussion of a combination of scholarly papers and contemporary, hot topics in our field.
 Prereq: Microbio 303 or con reg.
-Keller and Yu.
+Yu.

 - Microbiology/Food Science 325: Food Microbiology.
 I; 3 cr (B-I).
 Principles of food preservation, fermentation, spoilage, foodborne infections and poisoning.
 Prereq: Microbio 101 or 301 or 303 or Med Micro 301 or cons inst.
-Wong and Kaspar.
+Kaspar.

 - Microbiology/Plant Pathology 622: Plant-Bacterial Interactions.
 Even yrs I; 2-3 cr (B-A).
 Physiology, genetics, taxonomy, and ecology of bacterial pathogens, epiphytes, and symbionts of plants.
 Prereq: A course in advanced bacteriology; Genetics 466 or equiv; Biochem 501 or equiv; or cons inst.
 Barak.